F1nnC/Shelly-AI/README.md

 - The reason I have so little amount of spots is because I dont want my computer to take to long
 - + you have to manualy find the spot ids, [refrence](https://giocaizzi.github.io/pysurfline/examples/SpotForecasts.html)

-## Shelly AI
-- This is mainly about the `ask()` endpoint inside the `shelly.py` file
-- I am using a template before everytime the AI is prompted, gives context through directions to respond, chat history, question asked, and conditions
-- I then use the `chain.invoke()` with the variables needed inside that, and return that as a the response
-- There is some weird error checking just because I was having problems earlier, but nothing wrong with having some extra checking

 ## spot_forecast
 > This one is a bit more complicated than user
 - How does it work?